Seed regulatory modernization

 2. Purpose of seed regulatory modernization

 The Seeds Act and Seeds Regulations have undergone periodic amendments and modernizations since the first laws were established in 1905.
-The CFIA is committed to a full-scale review of Part I – Seeds other than Seed Potatoes, Part II-Seed Potatoes, Part III – Variety Registration and Part IV-Registration of Establishments that Prepare Seed and Licensing of Operators of the Seeds Regulations.
-During this initiative the CFIA is looking to update the Seeds Regulations to:
+The CFIA is committed to a full-scale review of the following parts of the Seeds Regulations:

 - improve responsiveness and consistency